Deltares-research/urbanwb/docs/urbanwb_overview.rst

     * The area of unsaturated zone is equal to area of the unpaved.
     * For timestep length :math:`\Delta t` smaller than 1 day, daily crop-evaporation to determine moisture content at reduction point h3 is by simplification the potential evapotranspiration rate divided by 2t because it is assumed that (crop-) evaporation occurs during half a day (only during daytime).
-Actually it would be better to apply daily reference crop evaporation instead of reference crop evaporation at current time step divide :math:`2\Delta t`.
+Actually it would be better to apply daily reference crop evaporation value instead of reference crop evaporation at current time step divide :math:`2\Delta t`.
     * (Actual) transpiration is determined by transpiration reduction factor and potential reference crop evaporation during current time step.
     * Percolation to groundwater is limited by the saturated conductivity of the soil.